 Here you can find the Humanitarian Health Ethics Analysis Tool (HHEAT), a collection of case studies that can be used with the HHEAT and additional resources to mitigate, prepare for and manage ethical challenges encountered in contexts of humanitarian health care provision.

-Learn more about the Humanitarian health Ethics Network, or HumEthNet here.
+Learn more about and JOIN HumEthNet here.